SpyrosSiachamis/AcademicAdvisor/README.md

 ```

 This idea came from trying to model the graph visually first, noticing that `OR` could be represented by multiple paths, but `AND` required a separate logical structure.
 The nested-list representation was chosen because it combines graph thinking, Boolean logic, and a simple data structure that can later be evaluated by the eligibility engine.

+The same nested AND/OR representation may be reused for suggested-course rules, but suggested rules do not block eligibility.
+They only influence recommendation scoring and explanations.